wp-plugins/confident-captcha/readme.txt

 	2. Download and activate the Confident CAPTCHA Wordpress plugin from this site

-	3. Go to the Confident CAPTCHA settings (under "Settings"), make sure you have the API credentials you obtained from www.ConfidentTechnologies.com
+	3. Go to the Confident CAPTCHA settings (under "Settings"), make sure you have the API credentials you obtained from [Confident Technologies](https://login.confidenttechnologies.com/accounts/signin/?#).

 		* Customer ID
 		* Site ID